When IT outsourcing goes wrong: Seven reasons for failure

 2. Rushing to meet a tight deadline

-As a simple example, if say a 150 person law firm were to introduce a new practice management system we would typically expect the process to take around 12 months, from end to end.
-This would include things such as; an analysis of existing systems, people and processes; vendor review and selection; migration planning; integrating legacy systems; testing; deployment and change management.
+As a simple example, if a 150 person law firm were to introduce a new practice management system we would typically expect the process to take around 12 months, from end to end.
+This would include things such as

-Rushing to complete a project within an unrealistic deadline typically results in lower quality work and further issues down the line.
-Of course, situations do occur where you have no option but to operate to a tight deadline, but in the norm, you should be scheduling plenty of time for a project.
+Rushing to complete a project within an unrealistic deadline means one or many of these areas will be skimped on – resulting in lower quality work and further issues down the line.
+Of course, situations do occur where you have no option but to operate to a tight deadline, but you should be scheduling plenty of time for a project.
 Also, remember to include some contingency.
-It is better to have it an not need it rather than letting a hurdle throw your timeline wildly off track.
+It is better to have it and not need it rather than letting a hurdle throw your timeline wildly off track.

 3. Not seeing the relationship as a strategic partnership

 In long-term IT projects and outsourcing, your service provider can become a valuable partner in achieving business growth.
 If you continue to view IT-related tasks in isolation – or even worse, as a “necessary evil” – you are missing huge potential benefits.

 4. Outsourcing the wrong functions